A topic from the subject of Biochemistry in Chemistry.

 • Neurotransmission and Brain Function:

-• Disruptions in neurotransmission can lead to a variety of neurological and psychiatric disorders, such as schizophrenia, Parkinson\'s disease, and Alzheimer\'s disease.
+• Disruptions in neurotransmission can lead to a variety of neurological and psychiatric disorders, such as schizophrenia, Parkinson's disease, Alzheimer's disease, depression, and anxiety.

 Objective:

-To demonstrate the process of cell signalling and neurotransmission through a hands-on experiment that showcases the transmission of signals between cells using chemical messengers.
+To demonstrate the principles of cell signaling and neurotransmission using a simplified model showcasing the transmission of signals between cells using chemical messengers.
+This experiment uses a chemical reaction as an analogy, not a direct representation of biological processes.

 Materials: